HongweiHou/TENN/README.md

 - A multidimensional invariant module
 - A high-order equivariant module

-This precoding network maps Channel State Information (CSI) to optimal precoding tensors and auxiliary tensors, solving the WMMSE precoding problem as described in the paper.
+Under the model-driven approach, the network maps the CSI to the optimal auxiliary variables in the closed-form precoding expression, solving the WMMSE precoding problem for MU-MIMO systems.

 <br>
 <br>